ywkaras/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/http-transactions.en.rst

 The HTTP transaction functions are:

--  :c:func:`TSHttpTxnCacheLookupStatusGet`
+-  :cpp:func:`TSHttpTxnCacheLookupStatusGet`

--  :c:func:`TSHttpTxnCachedReqGet`
+-  :cpp:func:`TSHttpTxnCachedReqGet`
    - Note that it is an error to modify cached headers.

--  :c:func:`TSHttpTxnCachedRespGet`
+-  :cpp:func:`TSHttpTxnCachedRespGet`
    - Note that it is an error to modify cached headers.

--  :c:func:`TSHttpTxnClientReqGet`
+-  :cpp:func:`TSHttpTxnClientReqGet`
-   - Plugins that read client request headers use this call to retrieve the HTTP header for any given :c:type:`TSHttpTxn`.
+   - Plugins that read client request headers use this call to retrieve the HTTP header for any given :cpp:type:`TSHttpTxn`.

--  :c:func:`TSHttpTxnPostBufferReaderGet`
+-  :cpp:func:`TSHttpTxnPostBufferReaderGet`
-   - Plugins that read client request bodies use this call to retrieve the HTTP body for any given :c:type:`TSHttpTxn`.
+   - Plugins that read client request bodies use this call to retrieve the HTTP body for any given :cpp:type:`TSHttpTxn`.

--  :c:func:`TSHttpTxnClientRespGet`
+-  :cpp:func:`TSHttpTxnClientRespGet`

--  :c:func:`TSHttpTxnErrorBodySet`
+-  :cpp:func:`TSHttpTxnErrorBodySet`

--  :c:func:`TSHttpTxnHookAdd`
+-  :cpp:func:`TSHttpTxnHookAdd`

--  :c:func:`TSHttpTxnNextHopAddrGet`
+-  :cpp:func:`TSHttpTxnNextHopAddrGet`

--  :c:func:`TSHttpTxnParentProxySet`
+-  :cpp:func:`TSHttpTxnParentProxySet`

--  :c:func:`TSHttpTxnReenable`
+-  :cpp:func:`TSHttpTxnReenable`

--  :c:func:`TSHttpTxnServerAddrGet`
+-  :cpp:func:`TSHttpTxnServerAddrGet`

--  :c:func:`TSHttpTxnServerAddrSet`
+-  :cpp:func:`TSHttpTxnServerAddrSet`

--  :c:func:`TSHttpTxnServerReqGet`
+-  :cpp:func:`TSHttpTxnServerReqGet`

--  :c:func:`TSHttpTxnServerRespGet`
+-  :cpp:func:`TSHttpTxnServerRespGet`

--  :c:func:`TSHttpTxnSsnGet`
+-  :cpp:func:`TSHttpTxnSsnGet`

--  :c:func:`TSHttpTxnTransformedRespCache`
+-  :cpp:func:`TSHttpTxnTransformedRespCache`

--  :c:func:`TSHttpTxnTransformRespGet`
+-  :cpp:func:`TSHttpTxnTransformRespGet`

--  :c:func:`TSHttpTxnUntransformedRespCache`
+-  :cpp:func:`TSHttpTxnUntransformedRespCache`